Secondary Trail Closure

 Stairsteps Unit Designated Trails

 Zone-3 currently allows for off-road vehicle use by Swamp Buggies and all-terrain vehicles.
 Dispersed camping is allowed, as described above.
-The unit currently has 3 miles of primary trails.
+The unit currently has three miles of primary trails.

 Zone-4 can be accessed only by airboats.
 Airboats may access designated camp areas.
 This zone currently has 57 miles of designated trails.